Raquel Quinones Ubarri

 Motivation to pursue a graduate degree

 I have always found joy in serving my community and my country.
 Serving in the military allows me to see firsthand the needs of military service members and their families.
 I feel that I have the potential to make a difference and help service members, veterans, and their loved ones wherever I go.
-I decided that the best way I could serve my community was to first get my master’s degree in Social Work (MSW) and a license in clinical social work (LCS).
-As a social worker, I could really utilize my passion for people and skillsets to make an impact.
+I decided that the best way I could serve my community was to first get my master’s degree in social work (MSW) and a license in clinical social work (LCS).
+As a social worker, I could really utilize my passion for people and my skill sets to make an impact.

 Importance of research and work

-The military and veteran community have a unique lifestyle and culture.
-People in the military and their families have endured situations that most people outside of that population never experience, for example, serving in a combat zone, 6–12-month deployments, changing duty stations, field training exercises, increased suicide rates, injuries related to explosive devices, etc. Veterans and their families sacrifice a lot and I believe it is important to serve them as a sign of gratitude.
+The military and veteran community has a unique lifestyle and culture.
+People in the military and their families have endured situations that most people outside of that population never experience, such as serving in a combat zone, six-to-twelve-month deployments, changing duty stations, field training exercises, increased suicide rates, and injuries related to explosive devices.
+Veterans and their families sacrifice a lot, and I believe it is important to serve them as a sign of gratitude.
 The Department of Veteran Affairs and Department of Defense work hard to determine what the needs of service members and their families are and implement initiatives to address those needs.
-In addition, there are incredible Non-Governmental Organizations (NGOs) across the country with the same mission to serve those who have served.
+In addition, there are incredible non-governmental organizations (NGOs) across the country with the same mission to serve those who have served.

 Describe an aspect of your military service that is especially memorable or exceptional